MyProductsKft/VitalCoin/INSTALL.md

-Building VitalCoin
+Building Vitalcoin
 ================

-See doc/build-*.md for instructions on building the various elements of the VitalCoin Core reference implementation of VitalCoin.
+See doc/build-*.md for instructions on building the various elements of the Vitalcoin Core reference implementation of Vitalcoin.